patosaid/apuntes_git_rmarkdown/apuntes_git_rmarkdown.md

 After you have created the HTML output, it is time to commit the changes.

-1. Determine your fileâs status.
+1. Determine your file's status.
 Remember that `git status` allows us to see the status of the files on our branch at any given time.
 Your file is listed under the heading `Untracked files`: `git status`
 2. Add your file to the staging area so itâs prepared to become part of the next commit: `git add .`
-3. See your fileâs current status.
+3. See your file's current status.
 Your file is now listed under the heading `Changes to be committed`.
 This tells us that the file is in the staging area.
 It also indicates this is a new file: `git status`
 4. Commit your file.
 Replace `<COMMIT-MESSAGE>` with a log message describing the changes, for example `Knit output to a docs folder`.
 A commit tells Git to collect all of the files in the staging area and store them to version control as a single unit of work: `git commit -m "<COMMIT-MESSAGE>"`
-5. See the history of commits: `git log --online` (*me saliÃ³ error*)
+5. See the history of commits: `git log --online` (*me salió error*)
 6. See the changes between the master branch and the current branch (HEAD): `git diff --stat --summary master..<BRANCH-NAME>`

 **Open a pull request on GitHub**